Grindleford Fell Race 2015.

 At the bottom of the Gorge there’s a gravel downhill, my idea of hell, followed by a brief uphill section, past the ancient Ruined chapel where the Rogue Priest Nicolas Garlic was captured.
 Here I ran with another chap, Ian from Sheffield for a minute or two, we marvelled at a small woman who came chugging past up like a Trojan warrior, before turning left through a kissing gate.
 It was at this point, that I put my foot in a divot and lost my balance.
 I didn’t go over but my confidence evaporated.
 I gestured for the runner behind me, a smiley Pacer to come past.
 A few seconds went by and I regained my composure and kept going.

 Emerging from the water, Smiley had 20 meters on me.
-I trailed her in, thinking that she would put a final spurt in any time.
-Alex Kashefi high fived me and shouted “go on Tideswellman “, Well, it was at this point that I spotted the finish line and a few of the Tidza crew were urging me on.
-I gave it everything I had, and crossed the line just ahead of the Smiley Pacer.
+I trailed her in, thinking that she would put a final spurt at any time.
+Alex Kashefi high-fived me and shouted “go on Tideswellman “, Well, it was at this point that I spotted the finish line and a few of the Tidza crew were urging me on.
+I gave it everything I had and crossed the line just ahead of the Smiley Pacer.
 I felt bad for her really, but that’s the game, and she was very sporting about it too.
 It was a rather unimpressive time of 58:13.
 Finishing 394th out of 431.

 Any decent runner would scoff at such a time, but I’m only a year into my running journey, and I feel the race went ok.
 I’m proud to have done it, proud to have represented my club and proud of the effort I put in, which has boosted my confidence no end.